Oyl-Wallet/alkanes-contract-indexer/README.md

 ```

 ### Important: SQLx compile-time checks (fresh machine builds)
+This project now avoids `sqlx::query!` in favor of runtime-checked `sqlx::query`, so a live database is NOT required to build on a fresh machine.

-SQLx validates `sqlx::query!` macros at compile time by connecting to your `DATABASE_URL` and checking the queried tables/columns.
+If you fork this repo and add `sqlx::query!` calls, SQLx will validate those macros at compile time by connecting to your `DATABASE_URL` and checking the queried tables/columns.
 On a fresh database without the schema, builds can fail with errors like:

 ```
 error: error returned from database: relation "DecodedProtostone" does not exist
 ```

-To fix this, choose one workflow:
+If you use `sqlx::query!`, choose one workflow:

-- Initialize the database before building (recommended)
+- Initialize the database (typical flow)
   1. Ensure `DATABASE_URL` is set (see Environment Variables below).
-  2. Push the schema:
+  2. Build and push the schema:
      ```bash
      cargo run --bin dbctl -- push
      ```
-  3. Build:
+  3. Build the binaries (optional, `cargo run` will build as needed):
      ```bash
      cargo build --release
      ```